PieterCooreman/ASP-VBScript-sample-code/README.md

 Contributions of further correct, single-concept examples are welcome — the goal is to grow a trustworthy corpus that keeps Classic ASP/VBScript alive for the agents now writing it.

----

-### Short description (for GitHub)

-> Runnable, heavily-commented Classic ASP / VBScript samples — covering language
-> basics, classes, regex, dates, Variant coercion edge cases and more — tested on
-> both IIS and ASPPY, and written as ground-truth reference code for humans and AI
-> coding agents.